jinsuk312/greatBayDB/README.md

 # greatBayDB
-Practice with  MySQL(SELECT,UPDATE,READ), Node, Inquirer
+Practice with  MySQL, Node and Inquirer